It’s important to declare bank interest on your 2018 tax return to avoid ATO tax “surprises”.

 No Tax File Number supplied

 If you did not provide the bank with your tax file number, they will have deducted tax from your interest payments.
-This should be shown on your annual bank statement, if you never gave a TFN to your bank.
+Your annual bank statement shows this if you never gave a TFN to your bank.
 You should claim that tax back by entering the total withheld in the Total tax withheld from interest field.